SS Canada Victory: World War II

-The and were also hit by kamikaze planes at Okinawa.
-The Logan Victory and Hobbs Victory sank as fires on them grew.
-The was able to shoot down one plane and move away from the burning ships.
+and were also hit by kamikaze planes at Okinawa.
+Logan Victory and Hobbs Victory sank as fires on them grew. was able to shoot down one plane and move away from the burning ships.
 Canada Victory was one of three Victory ships, and one of forty-seven ships sunk by kamikaze attack during World War II.

 The loss of the three Victory ships, each sunk by kamikaze attacks during the invasion of Okinawa, severely hurt the combat forces.
 The ships were carrying a total of 24,000 tons (54 million pounds) of ammunition; including most of the 81 mm mortar shells needed for the invasion.